AmalRaghk/Face_Detection/face-detector-frontend/README.md

 Enjoy building with this Face Detection app! 🎉 Feel free to open issues or contribute if you have ideas for improvements. 🚀
 ```

-### Key Points:
-- **Project Overview:** Clear intro with emojis to make it engaging.
-- **Installation:** Step-by-step instructions for setting up both frontend and backend.
-- **Usage:** Detailed API description with example requests and responses.
-- **Technologies Used:** Key technologies for both frontend and backend.
-- **Contributing:** A simple guide to contribute with code style and testing info.
-- **Screenshots:** Placeholder for any demo images you'd like to showcase.

-You can adjust and add any extra details you think are relevant or specific to your application.